olubunmitosin/g-bax/README.md

 </div>

-## 🌟 Overview
+## Overview

 G-Bax is a revolutionary blockchain-powered space exploration game that combines immersive 3D gameplay with true digital ownership.
 Players explore procedurally generated space sectors, mine valuable resources, craft items, and build their legacy in a persistent universe where all progress is recorded on the Solana blockchain.

-### ✨ Key Features
+### Key Features

-- **🌌 3D Space Exploration**: Navigate through beautifully rendered space environments with Three.js
+- **3D Space Exploration**: Navigate through beautifully rendered space environments with Three.js
-- **⛏️ Resource Mining**: Extract energy, crystals, and metals from asteroids and resource nodes
+- **Resource Mining**: Extract energy, crystals, and metals from asteroids and resource nodes
-- **🔗 Blockchain Integration**: True ownership of assets and progress via Solana blockchain
+- **Blockchain Integration**: True ownership of assets and progress via Solana blockchain
-- **⭐ Loyalty System**: Earn points and climb tiers with Verxio's loyalty platform
+- **Loyalty System**: Earn points and climb tiers with Verxio's loyalty platform
-- **🏛️ Guild System**: Join communities for enhanced bonuses and social gameplay
+- **Guild System**: Join communities for enhanced bonuses and social gameplay
-- **🎯 Mission System**: Complete objectives powered by Honeycomb Protocol
+- **Mission System**: Complete objectives powered by Honeycomb Protocol
-- **📊 Real-time Progress**: Live tracking of experience, resources, and achievements
+- **Real-time Progress**: Live tracking of experience, resources, and achievements
-- **🎨 Modern UI**: Clean, responsive interface built with HeroUI and Tailwind CSS
+- **Modern UI**: Clean, responsive interface built with HeroUI and Tailwind CSS

-## 🛠️ Technology Stack
+## Technology Stack

 ### Frontend
 - **Framework**: Next.js 15.3.1 with App Router